Stadion Grbavica: 1970s: eight-year closure for additions and renovations

-In late June 1968, major improvements, additions, and renovations to the ground began, forcing its closure for the following eight years.
+In late June 1968, major improvements, additions, and renovations to the ground began, forcing its extended closure that ended up lasting almost eight years.

 Ironically, during this time, its main tenant FK Željezničar achieved its greatest success—winning the 1971–72 Yugoslav First League title—playing its home matches away from its home ground, at cross-town rival FK Sarajevo's Koševo Stadium.
 Throughout this period, the only competitive footballing contests played at Grbavica were a handful of Željezničar's European home matches, such as the 1968–69 Mitropa Cup semifinal versus Sklo Union Teplice in May 1969 as well as 1971–72 UEFA Cup clashes against Club Brugge, Bologna FC, and St Johnstone FC during fall 1971.

-On April 25, 1976, Grbavica was re-opened.
+On 25 April 1976, Grbavica was re-opened.
 With 50,000 cubic meters of materials used, the additions to the venue included installation of floodlights.
-Furthermore, two training pitches as well as new dressing rooms, showers, and other facilities were added.
+Furthermore, two training pitches as well as new dressing rooms, showers, and other amenities were added.
 The Đurasović family were the first donors.